sourcery-ai-experiments/blog.nathanv.me/content/posts/google-drive-bad/index.md

 computer died and we had to reinstall Windows.

 It was a ***nightmare***.
-Because of how Google Drive treats seperate computers as mentioned before, getting Google Drive to restore the Documents folder and not just try to backup a brand new, empty, copy was frustrating.
+Because of how Google Drive treats separate computers as mentioned before, getting Google Drive to restore the Documents folder and not just try to backup a brand new, empty, copy was frustrating.
 Then, once that got situated, the Backup and Sync program would create empty folders, but not actually download the files in them, and claim everything was synced.
 Of course,